 What does that future leader look like?
 We hope this series will help illuminate the answer.

-It is an individual who possesses emotional intelligence as well as experience, is collaborative by nature, and can guide people through difficult times.
+They are an individual who possesses emotional intelligence as well as experience, is collaborative by nature, and can guide people through difficult times.
 Senior executives with these attributes are far more likely to stay engaged and committed to leading their organizations into the future.

 Part 1: Recruitment – “C-Suite Leaders ID the Most In-Demand and Elusive Skills”

 Part 2: Retention – “Workplace Culture and Hybrid Demands Front and Center”

 Part 3: Engagement and Development – “Keys to Engaging and Developing Top Talent”

 This series emerged from a set of C-suite interviews on talent strategy conducted in March 2022 by Kincannon & Reed in which seven executives across the food value chain were interviewed.
 These findings were complemented by a May 2022 survey on human capital strategy among recent Kincannon & Reed executive placements.

 We would like to thank the following leaders for providing their valuable insights:

 - Jonas Berndtsson, Global HR Director, AAK, Sweden

 - Lisa Escudero, Senior Vice President, Human Resources, Phibro Animal Health Corporation